-You’ll be provided with the benefits of ownership along with discovering the best home gym with our comprehensive comparisons and reviews of the latest lineup of fitness equipment.
+We put together comprehensive comparisons and reviews of the latest lineup of home fitness equipment.

 Each review is made by independent fitness professionals who have graciously contributed their time and non-biased evaluations.

-You can jump to our top 10 home gym for 2016 list here.
+If you’re curious, you can jump to our list of the top 10 home gyms for 2017.

-The benefits of owning your own home gym equipment are many so we’ve taken the liberty of highlighting a few of them below.
+There’s plenty of benefits to owning your own home gym equipment.
+I’ve gone ahead and taken the liberty of highlighting a few of them below.

 - Costs – The monthly membership dues of commercial gyms can add up.If you were to calculate what you will pay in membership dues over the course of a few years, you will find that you could purchase any piece of home gym equipment.

 - Privacy – Let’s face it, we all enjoy a little privacy.
 Although I enjoy a commercial gym environment, sometimes I just can’t stand listening to the grunts, dropping of weights, and the wannabe personal trainers trying to teach people how to lift.
 You also get to take your time.
 No one waiting for your spot and no waiting for any equipment.